 Whether you are part of a well-established nonprofit organization or one that’s just getting started, there are things that are important to maximize your digital potential that can be easily overlooked.

-Especially during the pandemic, more and more nonprofits are realizing the importance of a well-designed and professional-looking website in attracting potential donors.
-Providing a great first impression is key to finding support for your programs and services, as well as getting more volunteers to spread the word about your organization’s mission and vision.
+Especially during the pandemic, more and more nonprofits are realizing the importance of a well-designed and professional-looking website not only for attracting donations, but for reaching their community.
+Providing a great first impression is key to increasing participation in your programs and services, as well as getting more supporters to spread the word about your organization’s mission and vision.

 What is often missed is that none of that can happen if your website isn’t up and running, you're going to need a place for it to live: your website’s host.

 As we’ve said in the past, think of your website as a car.
 Your hosting provider is the parking spot.
-This parking spot will have your name on it, which is your domain, and it should have security to keep your car safe; your safety lock will be your SSL certificate--this analogy is still useful for understanding the role of website hosting.
+This parking spot will have your name on it, which is your domain, and it should have security to keep your car safe.
+Your lock is your SSL certificate--this analogy is still useful for understanding the role of website hosting.

 With the motto “Web Hosting with Purpose” and budget-friendly month-to-month plans, DreamHost is one of the few providers that offers truly free hosting for nonprofits.